Aliases for HLA-DQA2 Gene

 GeneCards Summary for HLA-DQA2 Gene

 HLA-DQA2 (Major Histocompatibility Complex, Class II, DQ Alpha 2) is a Protein Coding gene.
-Diseases associated with HLA-DQA2 include Systemic Lupus Erythematosus and Narcolepsy.
-Among its related pathways are G-protein signaling N-RAS regulation pathway and Cytokine Signaling in Immune system.
+Diseases associated with HLA-DQA2 include Rheumatoid Arthritis and Narcolepsy.
+Among its related pathways are Rheumatoid arthritis and GPCR Pathway.
 Gene Ontology (GO) annotations related to this gene include MHC class II receptor activity.
 An important paralog of this gene is HLA-DQA1.

 UniProtKB/Swiss-Prot for HLA-DQA2 Gene